vaibhavgupta0403/Medical_Visual_Question_Answer/README.md

-# Visual_Question_Answer
+# Medical_Visual_Question_Answer
-A visual question answering based model helping in segregation of  question answers based on different medical images as input.
+A visual question answering based model helping in segregation of  question answers based on different medical images taken as input.

 ## Technologies and Frameworks used :